Playwright Automation Testing: What It Is, How It Works, and How to Set It Up

-Over 5,900 companies use Playwright, including major companies like Microsoft, Adobe, and Shopify.
-And that number’s climbing fast.
-Chances are, you might be one of them, or you’re about to start using it.
+Over 5,900 companies already use Playwright, including Microsoft, Adobe and Shopify.
+That number is climbing fast.
+Chances are, you might be one of them or you’re about to start using it.
 But knowing how to install Playwright isn’t the same as knowing how to use it well.

 playwright web app testing